Does solar work in the Northwest

 Sure, cities like Seattle and Portland may not produce as much solar power as the southwestern states, but we still generate enough to make solar a financially and environmentally viable solution.
 In fact, our solar resource is better than Germany’s, which leads the world in solar energy installations.

-Given proposed rate increases by utilities, what are you waiting for?
-Get started by solar proofing your electricity bill.
+Given the proposed rate increases by utilities, what are you waiting for?
+Get started by solar-proofing your electricity bill.

-During our long sunny summers, your production is often much higher than what your energy usage might be.
-That means you’re spinning your meter backwards and generating credits with your utility.
+They certainly can be; However, every home is different.
+It is fair to say that during our long sunny summers, solar production is often much higher than what your energy usage might be.
+That means you’re spinning your meter backward and generating credits with your utility.
 If your system is matched to your consumption patterns, it’s possible that you can generate enough credits during the summer to offset all of your winter consumption.

 Net metering allows our customers to become “100 Percent Solar Powered” even without batteries.

-Here’s a rough idea of what percentage of energy you can expect your system to product each month.
+Here’s a rough idea of what percentage of energy you can expect your system to produce each month.
 As you can see, 60 percent is created during the summer months.